Take Charge of your Health

 1 If you have had either a mastectomy or hysterectomy, and you are unsure if you need these types of preventive screenings, be sure to speak with your doctor.

-2 You may have cost share for preventive care if you are covered under a grandfathered plan contract.
+2 You may have cost share for preventive care if you are covered under a health plan put in place on or before March 23, 2010.